vasumahesh1/scaledjs/README.md

 Features
 --------------------------------

 * Uses Optimal Diamond Square Algorithm  for Terrain Generation
+* Available in C++ as ScaledC (soon) with Perlin Noise as well
 * Freedom to Add as Many Layers as you want
 * Freely decide on how the Starting Conditions of the Map are
 * Inbuilt Generator for TMX Tiled Format Maps - For Runtime Tiled Map